minhDtran/CleaningData/CodeBook.md

 2. Step two is to extract only the measurements on the mean and standard deviation for each measurement of my data
     frame.
 My R code is as following: toMatch <- c(".*mean\\(\\).*-X$", ".*std\\(\\).*-X$",".*mean\\(\\).*-Y$",".*std\\(\\).*-Y$",".*mean\\(\\).*-Z$",".*std\\(\\).*-Z$")
-  I then removed "()" and "-" from my data frame.
+  .I then removed "()" and "-" from my data frame.
 My Code is as follow: selectbig_colnames = gsub ("-","",selectbig_colnames) selectbig_colnames = gsub ("\\(\\)","",selectbig_colnames)

-3. Step 3 is to use descriptive activity names to name the activities in the data set.
+3. Step three is to use descriptive activity names to name the activities in the data set.
 I then replace activity of the dataset by their labels names.
 The code is activity.vector1 = replace (activity.vector,activity.vector ==     1,"WALKING") activity.vector2 = replace (activity.vector1,activity.vector1 == 2,"WALKING_UPSTAIRS") activity.vector3 = replace (activity.vector2,activity.vector2 == 3,"WALKING_DOWNSTAIRS")
 activity.vector4 = replace (activity.vector3,activity.vector3 == 4,"SITTING")
 activity.vector5 = replace (activity.vector4,activity.vector4 == 5,"STANDING")
 activity.vectorFinal = replace (activity.vector5,activity.vector5 == 6,"LAYING")
-activity.vectorFinal

-4. Appropriately labels the data set with descriptive activity names.
+activity.vectorFinal.
+I then combine the activi column into my data frame.
+The code is selectedbig.df [,"Activity"]  = activity.vectorFinal

+4. Step four is to label the data set with descriptive activity names.
+The first column contains the subject name, the second column contains the activity , and the third to the fifty columns contain the mean and the standad deviation of field three to field fifty of my tidy data fields described from my codebook.
+My rcode for combining all of my fifty  columns is as following: tidycolnames = c (saveselectedbigcolnames[50],saveselectedbigcolnames[49],saveselectedbigcolnames[1:48])

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Step five is to creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+I create a tidy data frame and to write the tidy data frame into my text file located in my computer's C drive.
+My code is as following:

+countTotalField = 0
+for (i in 1: 30)

+{
+  for (j in subjectActivity)
+  {
+    ## set up data frame for 50 elements
+    ddf = data.frame ()

+    numberofColumns = 50
+    ddf = data.frame (t(rep(NA,numberofColumns)))
+    ddf = ddf [-1,]
+    ## append subject to data frame
+    dfIndex = 1;
+    ddf [1,dfIndex] = i
+    ## append activity to data frame
+    dfIndex = dfIndex + 1
+    ddf [1,dfIndex] = j
+    for (myField in colnamesSelectedDf [1:48])
+    {
+      q12 =  paste (c("select avg(", myField, ") from selected where Activity = ","'", j ,"'"," and Subject = ","'",i,"'"),collapse="")
+      q12
+      result12 =  sqldf (q12)
+      ##print (result9)
+      countTotalField = countTotalField + 1
+      dfIndex = dfIndex + 1
+      ddf [1,dfIndex] = result12
+    }
+    ## print out df index
+    print (dfIndex)
+    ## print out data frame
+    names(ddf) = tidycolnames

+    print (ddf)
+    sink("c:/dung/github/myfile.txt", append=TRUE, split=TRUE)
+    print (ddf)
+    sink()
+  }
+}
+print (countTotalField)